 Chau Say Tevoda

-Translated as Prolific Grandchildren of Deity, Chau Say Tevoda is a collection of small structures built in the 12th century.
+Translated as Prolific Grandchildren of Deity, Chau Say Tevoda has a collection of small structures built in the 12th century.
 This Hindu temple was devoted to Vishnu and Shiva.

-The Chau Say Tevoda is open from Monday to Sunday from 7:30 am until 5:30 pm.
+Chau Say Tevoda opens from Monday through Sunday from 7:30 am until 5:30 pm.

 Thommanon